A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-can be represented by the Bayesian network in Fig.~\ref{fig:vertall} a).
-According to the conditional independence properties of Bayesian networks \cite{bishop_pattern_2006}, the observation likelihood in (\ref{eqn:hmm_totalsplit}) becomes:
+where $\y_n$ and $\C_{\ww_n}$ often play the role of an enhanced feature vector, e.g., from a Wiener filtering front-end \cite{benitez_including_2004}, and a measure of uncertainty from the enhancement process, respectively.
+Thus, the point estimate $\y_n$ can be seen as being enriched by the additional reliability information $\C_{\ww_n}$.
+The observation model is representable by the Bayesian network in Figure~\ref{fig:vertall}(a).
+Exploiting the conditional independence properties of Bayesian networks \cite{bishop_pattern_2006}, the compensation of the observation likelihood in (\ref{eqn:hmm_totalsplit}) leads to

-Without loss of generality, a single Gaussian pdf $p(\x_n | q_n)$ is assumed since, in the case of a Gaussian mixture model (GMM), the linear mismatch function can be applied to each Gaussian component separately.
-In practice, the covariance matrix $\C_{\b_n}$ could, e.g., reflect the observation uncertainty of $\y_n$ resulting from acoustic front-end processing.
+Without loss of generality, a single Gaussian pdf $p(\x_n | q_n)$ is assumed since, in the case of a \gmm, the linear mismatch function \eq{eqn:genericLinModel} can be applied to each Gaussian component separately.

-\subsection{Dynamic Variance Compensation \cite{deng_dynamic_2005}}
+\subsection{Dynamic Variance Compensation}

-The concept of dynamic variance compensation \cite{deng_dynamic_2005} is based on the Algonquin model of speech distortion \cite{frey_algonquin:_2001}:
+The concept of dynamic variance compensation \cite{deng_dynamic_2005} is based on a reformulation of the log-sum observation model \cite{deng_exploiting_2002}:

-with $\widehat{\r}_n$ being a noise estimate of any noise tracking algorithm and $\b_n \sim \NN(\0, \C_{\b_n})$ a residual error term.
-Since the analytical derivation of $p(\y_n|q_n)$ is intractable, an approximate pdf is evaluated based on the assumption of $p(\x_n|\y_n)$ being Gaussian and that the compensation can be applied to each Gaussian component of the GMM separately such that the observation likelihood in (\ref{eqn:hmm_totalsplit}) becomes according to Fig.~\ref{fig:vertall} a):
+with $\widehat{\r}_n$ being a noise estimate of any noise tracking algorithm and $\ww_n \sim \NN(\0, \C_{\ww_n})$ a residual error term.
+Since the analytical derivation of $p(\y_n|q_n)$ is intractable, an approximate pdf is evaluated based on the assumption of $p(\x_n|\y_n)$ being Gaussian and that the compensation can be applied to each Gaussian component of the \gmm separately \cite{deng_dynamic_2005} such that the observation likelihood in (\ref{eqn:hmm_totalsplit}) becomes according to Figure~\ref{fig:vertall}(a):

-where the first approximation is all the more accurate, as $p(\x_n)$ is flat.
+where the first approximation can be justified if $p(\x_n)$ is assumed to be significantly \qm{flatter}, i.e., of larger variance, than $p(\x_n|\y_n)$.
 The estimation of the moments $\m_{\x|\y_n}$, $\C_{\x|\y_n}$ of $p(\x_n|\y_n)$ represents the core of \cite{deng_dynamic_2005}.